kurkurep/MVA/README.md

 # Bank Marketing Data Analysis
 Performing Multivariate Analysis on Bank Marketing dataset
 # Overview of the Data
-The data is related with direct marketing campaigns of a Portuguese banking institution.
-The marketing campaigns were based on phone calls.
+This data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The classification goal of it is to predict if the client will subscribe a term deposit (variable y).
 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
 # Client Data
 1 - age (numeric)